 There are plenty of fossils to be found in and below the numerous exposures here.
 It is worth spending a few hours at this location and, with patience, you should be rewarded with a good quantity of fossils to take home.

-Fossils are fairly scarce or broken in the distinctive white coloured Lower Freestone (oolitic limestone), but are exposed in various sections both above and below this layer.
-Below, in the Pea Grit, and above, in the Oolite Marl and the Trigonia, Gryphite and Clypeus Grits, brachiopods, bryozoa, corals, echinoids, crinoid parts, sponges and more can be found in abundance.
+Fossils are scarce or broken in the distinctive white coloured Cleeve Cloud Member (oolitic limestone), but are exposed in various sections both above and below this layer.
+Below, in the the Crickley Member, and above, in the Aston Limestone Formation (the Trigonia, Gryphite and Clypeus Members), brachiopods, bryozoa, corals, echinoids, crinoid parts, sponges and more can be found in abundance.
 You can also collect the famous flat echinoid (Clypeus ploti), but these are very rare.

 The best collecting is in the scree and weathered earthy parts of the exposures, where nature has done the hard work for you.

-The Jurassic rocks of Cleeve Common are Bajocian and Aalenian in age and are part of the Inferior Oolite.
-There are eight sites to visit along this trail, covering three formations, the Salperton Limestone Formation, the Aston Limestone Formation and Birdlip Limestone Formation.
+There are eight sites to visit along this trail, covering the three formations of the Inferior Oolite Group, the Salperton Limestone Formation, the Aston Limestone Formation and Birdlip Limestone Formation.